 Rev. Edgar J. Helms, a Methodist minister, founded Goodwill in 1902 in Boston’s South End.
 Helms collected used household goods and clothing in more prosperous areas of the city.
 He then then trained and hired workers who were poor and immigrants to mend and repair the used goods.
 The goods were then resold or were given to the people who repaired them.
 The system worked, and the Goodwill philosophy of “a hand up, not a hand out” was born.

 The organization, formally incorporated in 1910 and housed in Boston’s Morgan Memorial Chapel, became known as Morgan Memorial Cooperative Industries and Stores, Inc. It provided job skills training programs and even a rudimentary placement service.
 The name “Goodwill Industries” was later adopted after a Brooklyn, NY, workshop coined the phrase.

 During the decades that followed, Helms’ vision spread as Goodwill organizations sprung up throughout North America.
 The Depression era brought an increased focus on people with disabilities.
 In later years, people with economic and social barriers to employment began to benefit from Goodwill’s outreach.
 Today, Goodwill is international in scope and the populations we serve are more diverse than ever.
 Yet our ultimate goal remains unchanged: to place individuals in productive and competitive employment.

-Today there are 165 independent, community-based Goodwill agencies in the United States and Canada, as well as 14 affiliates in 13 other countries.
+There are 163 independent, community-based Goodwill agencies in the United States and Canada, as well as 14 affiliates in 13 other countries.
 Collectively, Goodwill provided employment training and job placement services to 3 million people in the United States and Canada last year.
 Learn more about Goodwill Industries International.

 For more information on Goodwill Industries of the Valleys, contact email@example.com.